ppy/osu-wiki/news/2024/2024-05-07-osutaiko-world-cup-2024-concludes.md

 >
 > And then, the visuals fits what I hoped for my ideal, and more beautiful than I thought!
 >
 > The most surprising part is the graphic designer filled in all the station names.
-There are a lot of fun elements like the current station is labelled as Cansol(me), and there's also Panthullu(the designer)'s bakery.
+There are a lot of fun elements like the current station is labeled as Cansol(me), and there's also Panthullu(the designer)'s bakery.
 >
 > I was really appreciate that the designer implemented it perfectly, although I didn't request at high-level detailed about the visuals.